+As money travels from the customer to your bank account, the transaction is given a series of statuses.
 A successful transaction will go through the following statuses:

 This is when the money moves from your customer’s bank through your merchant account.
 Once the money hits your merchant account, the transaction will display as Settled, and the funds will be routed to your bank account.
-For more information on funding timelines, continue to the next section.